kirillman200/photo-privacy-lab/SECURITY.md

 Use [GitHub private vulnerability reporting](https://github.com/kirillman200/photo-privacy-lab/security/advisories/new) for sensitive reports.
 Do not publish exploit details in a public issue.

+Machine-readable reporting details are published at `https://exif.utilitas.app/.well-known/security.txt` in the RFC 9116 format.

 ## Security boundary

 The application is static and browser-local.
 Only `dist/` is deployable.
 There is no file-upload endpoint, image-processing server, account system, database, or secret required by the browser application.

 Imported files are untrusted.
-Parsers enforce signatures, an exact 100 MB per-file ceiling, segment or chunk boundaries, TIFF offset checks, and bounded counts.
+Parsers enforce signatures, an exact 10 MB per-file ceiling, segment or chunk boundaries, TIFF offset checks, and bounded counts.
 Unsafe and unsupported files fail without an output download.

 ## Launch checks